w3irDv/savemii/README.md

 **WiiU/vWii Save Manager**

-*Original by Ryuzaki-MrL - WUT Port by xploit-U - Currently maintained by w3irDv*
+*Original by Ryuzaki-MrL >> WUT Port by xploit-U >> /ProcessMod and maintenance by w3irDv*

-This homebrew allows you to backup your Wii U and vWii savegames to the SD card and also restore them.
-This mod expands SaveMii's capabilities to manage titles in bulk.
+This homebrew allows you to back up your Wii U and vWii saved games to the SD card and restore them later.

-Multiple titles can be saved, restored and wiped at once using batch functions.
+This mod expands SaveMii's capabilities to manage titles in bulk: multiple titles can be saved, restored and wiped at once using batch functions.

 Savedata can also be easily moved between Wii U profiles, simplifying `Pretendo` setup.

+Can also copy saves from NAND-USB if title is installed to both